stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 If a validator does not reach the criteria, their staked funds are slashed by [`SlashFraction`](#slashfraction), and they are jailed.

+After checking all validators, all miss counters are reset back to zero for the next `SlashWindow`.

 ## End-Block

 At the end of every block, the Oracle module checks whether it's the last block of the `VotePeriod`.
 If it is, it implements the [Voting Procedure](#voting-procedure):